barryclark/jekyll-now/_posts/2016-3-5-Simple-Parallax-Examples.md

 ...And that's it: three easy parallax techniques, done!

 ####Some Important Things to Note
+As previously mentioned, there are downsides to using parallax design (these downsides are completely situational and might not necessarily apply to what you're trying to achieve). <strong>First</strong>, many sites that use parallax design also sport a single page layout.
+This is not so good for SEO as there's only one set of meta information, one title, one header, etc. <strong>Second</strong>, page load time can be increased and scroll speed/smoothness decreased.
+It's important not to be heavy handed with large images and parallax-based animation. <strong>Third</strong>, there is a chance for some incompatibility when used with mobile and responsive design.

+Parallax is a fun way to make your site more interactive by telling a story, adding depth, and highlighting call to actions.
+Keep it simple!

-If you're following along with this example and wondering why your page might not look exactly like mine it's because the code snippets leave out some base styles/markup/code. <a href="https://drive.google.com/folderview?id=0B0y-J1kbjmP6bG9ESmZvLUkxMUk&usp=sharing">Click here to get the whole project</a>.
+ <span>*</span>If you're following along with this example and wondering why your page might not look exactly like mine it's because the code snippets leave out some base styles/markup/code. <a href="https://drive.google.com/folderview?id=0B0y-J1kbjmP6bG9ESmZvLUkxMUk&usp=sharing">Click here to get the whole project</a>.